-Here’s a sample resume we recently produced for an advertising executive in Hong Kong:
+Here’s a sample resume we recently produced for a Clerk in Hong Kong.

 - Professional Clerk with 10 years of experience performing full secretarial duties and clerkship, serving senior executives in top Hong Kong companies